Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 If you have diabetes, make sure to keep your blood sugar under control by monitoring it as directed by your doctor.

-Diet, medication, exercise, and seeing a diabetes physical therapist are all tools you can use to help maintain an ideal blood sugar range.
+Diet, medication, exercise, and seeing a physical therapist are all tools you can use to help maintain an ideal blood sugar range.

-5. Maintain An Active Lifestyle
+4. Maintain An Active Lifestyle

 Exercising moderately at least five days a week is an ideal goal for you to maintain an active lifestyle.

-When you think of “exercise”, you might think of intense athletics, but even things like taking a walk through your neighborhood or choosing the stairs instead of the elevator at your office or home if you live in a high rise building can reduce your stroke risk while increasing your activity levels.
+You may also choose the stairs instead of the elevator at your office or home if you live in a high-rise building to reduce your stroke risk while increasing your activity levels.

 What To Do After A Stroke?

-Stroke recovery can take weeks, months, or years depending on its severity.
+Stroke recovery can take weeks, months, or years, depending on its severity.

 There are many things you may struggle with after your stroke, such as paralysis, weakness, and coordination issues.

-Physical therapists will help you relearn the movement skills you might have lost.
+A physical therapist will help you relearn the movement skills you might have lost.

 Book Your Appointment With Capitol Physical Therapy Today